Articles

 INTRODUCTION TO PROGRAMMING (Part Five), Pete Bibby.
 The list of BASIC commands already explained was growing.
 This time the ins and outs of INPUT were discussed.

-GRAPHICS, Mike MacManus.
+Graphics, Mike MacManus.
 Delved deeper into the use of VDU19 to enliven screen displays.

 PROGRAM PROBE, Nigel Peters.
 Explained how multi-coloured User Defined Characters could be constructed by using VDU5 to join the text and graphics cursors together creating an overlay effect.